-Students should note that the decision to take Coursework or Project options will not be made until the first 12 credits of coursework has been completed.
+Students should note that the decision to take Coursework or Project options will not be made until the first 60 credit points of coursework has been completed.
 The Project option will not be available to all students and high grades in the first four subjects will be needed to obtain approval to select that option.